docziadrian/LocalLinkChat/SERVER_CHECKLIST.md

 ## Quick Troubleshooting

-### NetworkError Issues:
+### NetworkError Issues (especially for video uploads):
-1. ✅ Check firewall allows port 5000
+1. ✅ Check firewall allows your app port (3000 or 5000)
 2. ✅ Verify reverse proxy configuration (if using)
 3. ✅ Check CORS headers in response
 4. ✅ Verify file size limits (200MB)
-5. ✅ Check timeout settings (300s for large uploads)
+5. ✅ **IMPORTANT**: Check timeout settings:
+   - Node.js server timeout: 600000ms (10 minutes) - already set in code
+   - Nginx timeouts: 300s minimum (if using nginx)
+   - Client fetch timeout: 600000ms (10 minutes) - already set in code
 6. ✅ Verify SSL certificate is valid (if using HTTPS)
+7. ✅ **For video uploads specifically**:
+   - Check if nginx `client_max_body_size` is set to 200M
+   - Check if nginx `client_body_timeout` is at least 300s
+   - Check if nginx `proxy_read_timeout` is at least 300s
+   - Verify Node.js process has enough memory
+   - Check disk space in upload directory

 ### Common Issues:
 - **413 Payload Too Large**: Increase `client_max_body_size` in Nginx